reflex-dev/reflex-web/case-studies/bayesline.md

 ## TLDR;

-Sebastian and his small team use Reflex to build a production-grade web app while still keeping the full flexibility of a traditional ReactJS app **WITHOUT** needing to:
+Sebastian and his small team use Reflex to build a production-grade web app purely in Python while still keeping the full flexibility of a traditional ReactJS app **WITHOUT** needing to:

-* Learn frontend: React (JavaScript), NodeJS, TailwindCSS
+* Learn frontend technologies: React (JavaScript), NodeJS, TailwindCSS

 ```md quote Misha and Sebastian
 Reflex definitely saved us from needing to hire a frontend engineer and sped us up by 4x relative to learning React